hamelsmu/ai-jup/README.md

 ### Tool execution fails

-Ensure the function is defined in the kernel before referencing it with `&`.
+Ensure the function is defined in the kernel before referencing it with `` &`functionname` ``.
 Run the code cell that defines the function first, then execute the prompt cell.

 ## Requirements